felleg/felleg.gitlab.io-backup/content/books/book-55-the-48-laws-of-power.md

 me a manipulator?
 Would it corrupt my soul and turn me into an evil, untrustworthy politician?
 How will this book change me?

+For one, this book made me better appreciate what power truly is.
+Power, contrary to what I was lead to believe for the longest time, is neither good nor bad.
+Like money, power simply amplifies what you already are, because being powerful is getting people to act according to your desires.
+For example, reading this book made me appreciate how truly powerful our children are, despite not being in a "position of authority."

+What I feared when I started this book was that the author would focus on the reader and treat coldly the people who would become subjected to the reader's newly-found power.
+Actually, if anything, it's power itself that the book treats coldly.
+It explains the mechanics of acquiring power, using power, and keeping power.
+While I wasn't a huge fan of the early laws in the book -- the ones about acquiring power, which seem all about manipulating each other -- I was fascinated by the later chapters, notably law 46 ("Never appear too perfect") which discussed the destructive power of envy.

+I believe that, at multiple points and turns in my life, I have broken every one of the 48 rules.
+In that sense, it felt like the author was coaching me to learn from my mistakes, in order to guide me toward living a life where I felt in control.
+I expect to use the teachings from this book for many years to come.

 # Félix Rating: 👍👍